Lowry leads depleted Raptors past Lakers; LeBron exits early

 Raptors: Freddie Gillespie had 11 points and seven rebounds. ...
 Siakam had 17 points in the first quarter. ...
 Toronto has used 30 different starting lineups in 65 games.

-Lakers: Kuzma finished the game 8 for 16 from 3-point range.
-The rest of the Lakers were 5 for 13. ...
-G Dennis Schroder did not play after being placed in the league's health and safety protocols.
-It is his second stint there after missing four games in February after being exposed to someone who tested positive for COVID-19.
+Lakers: While Kuzma was 8 for 16 from 3-point range, the rest of the Lakers were 5 for 13. ...
+It is Schroder’s second stint in the protocols.
+He missed four games in February after being exposed to someone who tested positive for COVID-19.

 UP NEXT